 Showrunner Michael Patrick King admitted that one of the main reasons behind the love story between Carrie and Aleksandr Petrovsky is that he was sick of the fans complaining of how Mr. Big was older than Carrie, so he decided to pair her up with a real older guy.

-The exterior used for Carrie's apartment at 64 Perry Street, which is a four thousand square foot, five bedroom townhouse, was sold to anonymous buyers in 2012, and again in 2013 for 9.85 million dollars and 13.25 million dollars respectively.
+The exterior used for Carrie's apartment at 64 Perry Street, which is a 4,000 square foot, five bedroom townhouse, was sold to anonymous buyers in 2012, and again in 2013 for $9.85 million and $13.25 million, respectively.

 Julian Wells worked as an uncredited body double for Kim Cattrall for two seasons of this series.

 The first cable series to win a Golden Globe for Best Television Series - Comedy, back in 1999.
-Not only won that year, but the following two.
+It won not only that year, but the following two.

 Michael Patrick King tried to surround himself in the writer's room with women who were single.

-The series finale episode's last scene ends with the song, "You Got The Love" and so does the series finale episode's last scene of Gossip Girl.
+The series finale's last scene ends with the song "You Got The Love", and so does the Gossip Girl series finale's last scene.